Grow Your Accounting Business Online With WordPress

 Legal Pages

-Having a compliant website is very important, not just for building trust and credibility with visitors, but also to ensure that no laws and regulations are being broken wherever you provide services to.
+As a professional business, ensuring that you have a compliant website is essential, not just for establishing trust and credibility with visitors, but also to ensure that you are not breaching laws or regulations wherever you provide services to.

-Depending on the products and services you provide, adding some or all of the following legal pages to your accounting or financial services site will help keep you out of trouble with most regulatory authorities, third-party service providers, and other potential sources of threats and legal inconveniences:
+Adding some or all of the legal pages below to your accounting site will help keep you out of trouble with most regulatory authorities, third-party service providers, and other potential legal threats or inconveniences:

 - Contact Page